Infineon/cy-mbedtls-acceleration/README.md

 - Asn1

 ### cy-mbedtls-acceleration
-This repo is implemented as an extension of mbedTLS to add CAT1A, CAT1B and CAT1C MCUs hardware acceleration for the basic crypto algorithms.
+This repo is implemented as an extension of mbedTLS to add PSoC, PSE, PSC & XMC MCUs hardware acceleration for the basic crypto algorithms.
-It requires :

-- [mtb-pdl-cat1][mtb-pdl-cat1] - PDL driver library

 mbedTLS library provides a standardized method to extend the implementation by defining special macros.

 ### How to use mbedTLS library with accelerated ALT implementations without using ModusToolbox
-To use the mbedTLS library with CAT1A, CAT1B and CAT1C hardware acceleration, perform these steps (you can skip steps 1-2 if mbedTLS library is already present in the project).
+To use the mbedTLS library with PSoC / PSE / PSC /XMC hardware acceleration, perform these steps ( you can skip steps 1-2 if mbedTLS library is already present in the project ).

 1. Download mbedTLS library into your project's root directory
     ```shell
-    git clone -b mbedtls-2.26.0 --recursive https://github.com/ARMmbed/mbedtls.git
+    git clone -b mbedtls-3.0.0 --recursive https://github.com/ARMmbed/mbedtls.git
     ```
-    _**Note:** Above command will check out mbedtls-2.26.0 tag.
+    _**Note:** Above command will check out mbedtls-3.0.0 tag.
 To get the list of compatible mbedTLS tags with cy-mbedtls-acceleration package, refer to [dependencies to mbedTLS versions](./RELEASE.md/#dependencies-to-mbedtls-versions)._
-2. Add its files to INCLUDES and SOURCES directory search in makefile.
+1. Add its files to INCLUDES and SOURCES directory search in makefile.
 For more details about mbedTLS, refer to [mbedTLS Knowledge Base](https://tls.mbed.org/kb).
-3. Download cy-mbedtls-acceleration package into your project root directory.
+1. Download cy-mbedtls-acceleration package into your project root directory.
     ```shell
     git clone https://github.com/Infineon/cy-mbedtls-acceleration.git

     ```
     _**Note:** Use appropriate version of cy-mbedtls-acceleration, as listed in [dependencies to mbedTLS versions](./RELEASE.md/#dependencies-to-mbedtls-versions)._
-4. To enable hardware acceleration for your platform, use following files.
+2. To enable hardware acceleration for your platform, use following files.
       ```make
-      INCLUDES += -ICOMPONENT_CAT1/include -ICOMPONENT_CAT1/mbedtls_MXCRYPTO -ICOMPONENT_CAT1/mbedtls_MXCRYPTOLITE
+      INCLUDES += -Iinclude -Imbedtls_MXCRYPTO -Imbedtls_MXCRYPTOLITE
-      SOURCES += $(wildcard COMPONENT_CAT1/mbedtls_MXCRYPTO/*.c) $(wildcard COMPONENT_CAT1/mbedtls_MXCRYPTOLITE/*.c)
+      SOURCES += $(wildcard mbedtls_MXCRYPTO/*.c) $(wildcard mbedtls_MXCRYPTOLITE/*.c)
       ```
-5. To enable any accelerated feature, add the appropriate define to the mbedtls configuration file.
+3. To enable any accelerated feature, add the appropriate define to the mbedtls configuration file.
 The list of supported features for your platform is available at [features section](#features).

 	For example, to use the accelerated implementation for AES algorithm, add the **MBEDTLS_AES_ALT** macro definition to the configuration file (***mbedtls-config.h***):
 	```c++